Gaius-Augustus/Augustus/config/species/Chloropicon_primus/README.txt

 Initial accuracy on test set: 0.842
 Accuracy on test set after optimize_augustus.pl: 0.858466666666667

+With this parameter set, BRAKER predicted 9582 genes (Augustus with hints in the target genome).
+For comparison, the GenBank annotation contains 8639 genes.

 This parameter set was generated in a fully automated fashion for supporing the POMPU project (http://www.pompu-project.de/).

 If using this parameter set, please cite: